 As 2018 draws to a close, we’re reflecting back on some of our accomplishments for nature this past year.
 We could not have done it without you – our members, friends, followers and funders.
-With your support, we continue to be the voice for nature in Ontario and there when nature needs us most.
+With your support, we continue to be a force for nature in Ontario and there when nature needs us most.

 With your help, we’re standing up against the Government of Ontario’s Bill 66.
 If passed, this legislation would trump critical environmental protections for land, water and wildlife across Ontario.
 Sign our letter to the Premier today.